ibanFR/cucumber-demo/README.md

 The project includes a set of reporting plugins to generate reports in different formats.

-There is one branch for every third-party reporting plugin.

 ### Cucumber Reports Service
 Cucumber Reports Service can be configured on junit-platform.properties file.
 To enable the service, set the following properties:

 ```properties